-In addition to coursework, students are expected to attend and participate in the Research Colloquia Series on Tuesdays at 12:30-1:45 p.m.
+In addition to coursework, students are expected to attend and participate in the Research Colloquia Series on Tuesdays/Thursdays at 12:30-1:45 p.m.
 It is the intellectual heart of the department, where the faculty and graduate students come together to listen to research presentations and discuss ideas.
-The talks can include MA and PhD defenses, outside speakers, current faculty, graduate student research (COMM 6800 presentations for PhD students), and job candidates for faculty positions.
+The talks can include MA and PhD defenses, outside speakers, current faculty, graduate student research (COMM 6800 presentations for PhD students), and job candidate presentations for faculty positions.

 PhD students in their second year should get a copy of the COMM 6800 Syllabus from the coordinator via HuskyCT, which contains information on deadlines, scheduling, and approval forms.
-Students are advised to complete their first COMM 6800 project by the end of their 4th semester and their second COMM 6800 by the end of their 5th semester in the program.
+Students are advised to complete their COMM 6800 projects by the end of their 4th semester or at in the first five weeks of their 5th semester in the program.
 Students will sign up for COMM 6800 credit in the semester in which they present the second colloquium.
-Students are advised not to present two COMM 6800 projects during the same semester.